All Our Solutions

 If your business is located in a red zone and has been ordered to close, contact our call centre at 1-844 474-6367.

 In any other situation, follow these steps:

-- The first step is to get in touch with your financial institution right away.
-This is an important step and involves working with your account manager to identify the flexible arrangements available to you in regard to your liquidity (such as a moratorium on principal repayment).
+- The first step is to contact your financial institution right away.
+This is a key step and involves working with your account manager to identify the relief measures to which you may be entitled (such as the moratorium on principal repayment) in regard to your cash flow.
 Your financial institution is in the best position to assess the various options, so you should contact it first.
-It is the fastest way to obtain access to the liquidity you need.
+This is the fastest route to the cash you need.

-- The type of financial support offered is a loan guarantee (also applicable to credit lines).
-To do so, Investissement Québec works closely with all the other financial institutions and federal agencies.
-Financing can also be offered as a loan from Investissement Québec.
+- The preferred type of financial support is a loan guarantee (which is also applicable to lines of credit).
+For this purpose, Investissement Québec works with all financial institutions and the federal authorities.
+Assistance can also take the form of a loan from Investissement Québec.

-- A loan guarantee is a guarantee to repay a percentage of a net loss related to a loan, line of credit or other financial commitment granted by a financial institution (lender) to a business.
+- A loan guarantee is a guarantee to repay a percentage of a net loss related to a loan, a line of credit or any other financial commitment granted to a business by a financial institution (the lender).

-- Once a solution has been found with your financial institution, it will contact the appropriate regional office of Investissement Québec directly.
-Our directory of experts will enable your institution’s account manager to quickly identify the person to contact.
+- Once you have found a solution with your financial institution, it will contact the Investissement Québec office for your region directly.
+Our online directory will enable your institution’s account manager to quickly identify the person to contact.

-- If you do not have access to funding from a financial institution, contact Investissement Québec Customer Service at 1-844-474-6367.
+- If you do not have access to funding from a financial institution, contact our customer service team at 1 844-474-6367.

-All industries are eligible, except for the following activities:
+All industries are eligible, except for the following: